 Phnom Penh, Cambodia (Approx $20/day)

 Phnom Penh blends royal palaces and sobering history with some of the cheapest travel costs in Asia.
 You’ll find hostels for $5 and delicious street food for less.
-Visit the Killing Fields or the Royal Palace without spending much.
+Visit the Killing Fields or the Royal Palace without spending much—or book a guided tour in Phnom Penh for added context and local insight.
 The Cambodian riel is incredibly budget-friendly.
 For historical depth and savings, it’s among the top inexpensive places to travel.

 Tip: Negotiate tuk-tuk fares beforehand to avoid tourist markups